 in Naples, Bonita Springs, & Fort Myers

 Glaucoma – often called “the sneak thief of sight” because it can strike without pain or other symptoms – is one of the leading causes of blindness in the United States.
-Unfortunately, the vast majority of Americans – 91 percent – incorrectly believe glaucoma is preventable, according to the newest survey by the American Optometric Association (AOA).
-Although glaucoma is not preventable, if diagnosed and treated early, doctors of optometry can help a patient control the disease.
+Unfortunately, the vast majority of Americans – 91 percent – incorrectly believe glaucoma is preventable.
+Although glaucoma is not preventable, if diagnosed and treated early, doctors can help a patient control the disease.
 Medication or surgery can slow or prevent further vision loss.

 Approximately 2.2 million Americans age 40 and older have glaucoma, according to National Glaucoma Research; of these, as many as 120,000 are blind because of the disease.
 The number of Americans with glaucoma is estimated to increase to 3.3 million by the year 2020, as baby boomers age.

-According to the AOA, there are two types of glaucoma.
-The most common type, primary open-angle glaucoma, develops gradually and painlessly, usually without symptoms.
+There are two types of glaucoma, the most common type, primary open-angle glaucoma, develops gradually and painlessly, usually without symptoms.
 A rarer type, acute angle-closure glaucoma, occurs rapidly, and its symptoms may include blurred vision, loss of peripheral vision, seeing colored rings around lights, and pain or redness in the eyes.

 - Open-Angle Glaucoma